 The Student Assistance Fund (SAF) is intended to provide financial support to disadvantaged students who require additional financial support to enable them to fully benefit from their third level studies.
 The SAF is funded by the Irish Government and part-funded by the European Social Fund under the Human Capital Investment Operational Programme.

 The Student Support Fund (SSF) is a limited emergency fund available to students who experience unexpected financial difficulties during their time at GMIT.
+Such support is often offered in the form of a short-term loan.

 Application forms and guidelines for both funds are available from the Student Services Office.
 The SAF application form may also be downloaded from the student portal.